felixnext/tf-helper/README.md

 # TODO
 ```

-However, there are also some lower level function
+However, there are also some lower level function to manipulate the image data directly (TODO)

+## ToDo List

+* [ ] Add Jupyter Notebooks to demonstrate usage of individual scripts on dummy data.
+* [ ] Update Documentation on the scripts
+* [ ] Complete implementation ofdata functions